BitcoinDesign/Guide/guide/onboarding/funding-a-wallet.md

 It's recommended to start any required syncing as soon as the user opens your application to limit wait times.

-## Funding the wallet
+## 3. Sending the bitcoin

-The next step for the user is to send bitcoin to the payment request.
+The next step for the user is to send bitcoin to the wallet.

+Once the bitcoin has been sent, notify the user once it's received.
+This should be followed by notifying the user that their wallet is being setup.
+The setup process being the confirmation of the first transaction and opening of a new payment channel.

+{% include /tip/open.html label="⚡ Zero confirmation channels" icon="info" color="blue" %}

+Offering a zero confirmation channel Lightning service allows users to use their wallet without having to wait for confirmations.

+{% include /tip/close.html %}

-Once the bitcoin has been sent, indicate to the user when the wallet has received the transaction and communicate it's status.
-Once the initial transaction has been confirmed, it's recommended to open a payment channel for the user automatically.
-This way, the user does not have to manually find a peer and open a channel.
+For beginner users, it's recommended to open a payment channel for them automatically once the initial transaction is confirmed.
+This way, they don't have to manually find a peer and open a channel.

-Opening of a payment channel will require another on-chain transaction to be processed.
-If you choose to automatically open a channel for the user, the status of both the initial and the channel opening transactions can be indicated with one screen.
-This avoids exposing users to unnecessary complexity.

 Once a payment channel is open, the user's wallet is ready to use.
 As the newly opened channel only has outbound liquidity, they will not be able to receive Lightning payments yet.

+{% include /tip/open.html label="⚡ Pay-to-open" icon="info" color="blue" %}

+Offering a pay-to-open Lightning service allows users to receive Lighting payments as soon as they fund their wallet.

+{% include /tip/close.html %}

 <div class="image-slide-gallery">